Alopecia Areata - Topic Overview

 When alopecia areata results in patches of hair loss, the

-hair usually grows back in 6 months to 1 year.3
+hair usually grows back in a few months.1

 Although the new hair is usually the same color and texture as the rest of the